vanthome/winston-elasticsearch/README.md

 ### Datastreams

 Elasticsearch 7.9 and higher supports [Datstreams](https://www.elastic.co/guide/en/elasticsearch/reference/master/data-streams.html).

 When `dataStream: true` is set, bulk indexing happens with `create` instead of `index`, and also the default naming convention is `logs-*-*`, which will match the built-in [Index template](https://www.elastic.co/guide/en/elasticsearch/reference/master/index-templates.html) and [ILM](https://www.elastic.co/guide/en/elasticsearch/reference/master/index-lifecycle-management.html) policy, automatically creating a datastream.

 By default, the datastream will be named `logs-app-default`, but you can modify that by setting `indexPrefix` in options, and `indexInterfix` in a transformer, resulting in `logs-<indexPrefix>-<indexInterfix>`.

 Alternatively, you can simply set the `index` option to anything that matches `logs-*-*` to make use of the built-in template and ILM policy.

-If `dataStream: true` is enabled, AND ( you are using Elasticsearch < 7.9 OR ( you have set a custom `index` that does not match `logs-*-*`  AND you have not created a custom matching template in Elasticsearch)), a normal index will be created.
+If `dataStream: true` is enabled, AND ( you are using Elasticsearch < 7.9 OR (you have set a custom `index` that does not match `logs-*-*`  AND you have not created a custom matching template in Elasticsearch)), a normal index will be created.

 ### Notice

 Some "custom" logs may not have the apm trace.

-If that is the case, you can retreive traces using `apm.currentTraceIds` like so:
+If that is the case, you can retrieve traces using `apm.currentTraceIds` like so:

 ```js
 logger.info("Some log message", { ...apm.currentTracesIds })